 - Institutions remain responsible for meeting their Title IV, Higher Education Act program responsibilities.
 These requirements may be found in 34 CFR 668.
 Institutions may be required to submit documentation related to Title IV requirements as an appendix to their Federal Compliance Filing (see Additional Documents on page 7). - Institutions are not required to solicit third-party comments from members of the public and other stakeholders as part of their Federal Compliance Filing.
 HLC maintains a form on its website that allows third parties to provide comments about institutions on an ongoing basis.
-HLC will make third-party comments available to evaluation teams as provided by HLC policy and procedures.
+Any comments received by HLC are provided to the peer review team and institution four weeks prior to the visit.
 Institutions are required to participate in HLC's Student Opinion Survey in advance of a comprehensive evaluation. - Due to information regularly publicized by the U.S. Department of Education, HLC will follow up only with selected institutions regarding their Cohort Default Rates.